Jack Forrest (basketball): Bucknell Bison

 Forrest completed his collegiate career at Bucknell University (2022–2024), where he graduated with a degree in Economics.
 In the 2022–2023 season, following his return from injury at the start of the campaign, he averaged 10.1 points, 3.9 rebounds, and 1.5 assists across 22 games.
 In his final year at Bucknell, he started all 33 games, averaging 16.0 points, 5.2 rebounds, 1.5 assists in a league-high 36.1 minutes per game, and ranked 26th nationally in minutes per game.
 He scored a team-high 17 points at Duke, and a career high 27 at La Salle.
 Forrest finished his collegiate career with 1,216 total points.
 In 2024, he was a First Team All-Patriot League selection and was awarded the Patriot League Men's Basketball Scholar-Athlete of the Year.

 Professional career

 On July 5, 2024, Forrest signed with Lavrio of the Greek Basketball League (GBL) to start his career as a professional basketball player.
+In the 2025–26 season, Forrest signed with Salon Vilpas Vikings of the Finnish Korisliiga.